-Every student at GALS is academically responsible for herself.
-Each student must meet her academic commitments in a timely manner, communicate directly with her teachers, and uphold the GALS Code of Conduct.
+Every student at GALS is academically responsible for themself.
+Each student must meet their academic commitments in a timely manner, communicate directly with their teachers, and uphold the GALS Code of Conduct.

 EDUCATIONAL PHILOSOPHY

 GALS provides a rigorous, standards-based education that supports every student to reach her highest potential.